 Even if your transition moves ahead as scripted, it may not achieve the business outcomes that some expect.
 Avoid this problem.
 Define what success is and how it will be evaluated—both quantitatively and qualitatively.

 Also, active and accurate measurement—including establishing key benchmarks for success—should be done both during and after the transition.
 Reporting keeps everyone on the right track and in the loop.

 Transitions are always challenging.
 Most are complex undertakings that leave your business vulnerable when occurring.
 But once completed, they deliver enormous benefits.

-If all this sounds daunting, working with an experienced service provider that has a proven track record increases your chances of executing a successful transition.
+If all this sounds daunting, working with an experienced IT service desk provider that has a proven track record increases your chances of executing a successful transition.
 So don’t be afraid to tap this expertise.